IMsumitkumar/python-basics-QnA/Functions.md

 You can also use both `*args` and `**kwargs` in a single function to accept a variable number of arguments and keyword arguments.

-###  What is the use of the "yield" keyword in a function?
+### Q:  What is the use of the "yield" keyword in a function?

 The yield keyword is used in a function to create a generator.
 A generator is a special type of function that can be used to generate a sequence of values over time.
 It is defined using the yield keyword instead of return.
 For example,